 So how can a gluten-free pizza have wheat starch in it and still be celiac-safe?

 Remember, celiacs react to the protein gluten found in wheat.
-Starch is a carb, not a protein, so if there is just wheat starch in the product, it will not trigger a reaction.
+Starch is a carb, not a protein.
+So if the starch or sugars in wheat have been processed enough, it will not trigger a reaction because there should be minimal if any gluten left behind.

 And the FDA specifies, you may use gluten derived ingredients, like wheat starch, in gluten-free labeled products as long as they are testing to <20ppm of gluten.

 That’s because again, gluten-free means no gluten proteins.
 Starches aren’t proteins, they are carbs.
-So technically the starches from gluten grains, like wheat starch, are gluten-free.
+So technically the starches from gluten grains, like wheat starch, are gluten-free as long as they’ve been processed enough.
+The caveat here is that wheat starch is only considered gluten-free if the product has been marked gluten-free.

 When it comes to celiac disease, food products with wheat starch that have been tested and confirmed to <20ppm are celiac-safe.
 This includes Digiorno Gluten-free Pizza.